bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## What Does Sustainable Graphic Design Look Like?

 It's normal to talk about constructivists, modernists, post-modernists, conceptual minimalists, and know these as novel visual styles for their time.
-Avant garde visuals from these movements resulted from different ways of thinking.
+Avant Garde visuals from these movements resulted from different ways of thinking.
 This is not about style for style’s sake, but style illuminating a novel theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).

 If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
 We need a new new; or a new old new; or an old remixed new???
 Regardless, shouldn't there be something different aesthetically?

 This thinking led me to this overarching question: “What does sustainable graphic design look like?"
-For me, it is meant to inspire my body of work; anything I made in my studio would be anaylzed through this lens -- does this look like sustainable graphic design?
+For me, it is meant to inspire my body of work; anything I made in my studio would be analyzed through this lens -- does this look like sustainable graphic design?

 I saw a few recurring themes in my own work: